Interviews with Outstanding Authors (2025)

 Jia Jia Teo, Medical University of Warsaw, Poland

-Shara W. Y. Lee, The Hong Kong Polytechnic University, Hong Kong, China
+Shara W. Y. Lee, The Polytechnic University, Hong Kong, China

 Outstanding Author